Admission to the Program

 - BIO-499 Senior Seminar in Biology (3)

-- 17 credit hours in biology or other courses approved by the department chair at the 300 level or above.
-Of these 17 credit hours, students may count no more than 3 credit hours from the following; BIO-390 Independent Reading Course in Biology, BIO-490 Independent Study Project in Biology, BIO-491 Internship, CHEM-560 Biochemistry I, or PSYC-513 Neuropharmacology: The Biochemistry of Behavior.
+- 17 credit hours in biology or other non-biology courses approved by the department chair above the 320-level.
+Of these 17 credit hours, students may count no more than 3 credit hours from the following; BIO-390 Independent Reading Course in Biology, BIO-490 Independent Study Project in Biology, BIO-491 Internship, CHEM-465 Biochemistry I, CHEM-470 Principles of Biochemistry, or PSYC-613 Neuropharmacology: The Biochemistry of Behavior.